Siege of Paris (1870–1871): Bombardment

 In January, on Bismarck's advice, the Germans fired some 12,000 shells into the city over 23 nights in an attempt to break Parisian morale.
 The attack on the city itself was preceded by the bombardment of the southern forts from the Châtillon Heights on 5 January.
 That day, the guns of forts Issy and Vanves were silenced by a relentless barrage, allowing the Prussian artillery to be moved up to 750 yards closer to Paris.
 This made a crucial difference, as from their previous position the guns were only capable of reaching the fringes of the city.
 The first shells fell on the Left Bank that same day.

 Prussian artillerymen aimed their guns at the highest angles possible and increased the charges to obtain unprecedented ranges.
 Even so, although shells reached the Pont Notre-Dame and the Île Saint-Louis, none made it to the Right Bank.
-Up to 20,000 refugees fled the Left Bank, putting a further strain on the already overburdened food supplies of the Right Bank arrondissements.
-The domes of the Panthéon and the Invalides were frequent targets of the artillerymen, and the vicinities of those buildings were particularly damaged as a result.
-Shells also struck the Salpetrière Hospital and the Théâtre de l'Odéon (then being used as a hospital), leading some to believe that the Prussians were deliberately targeting hospitals.
+Up to 20,000 refugees fled the Left Bank, putting a further strain on the overburdened food supplies of the Right Bank arrondissements.
+The domes of the Panthéon and the Invalides were frequent targets of the gunners and the vicinities of those buildings were particularly damaged as a result.
+Shells also struck the Salpetrière Hospital and the Théâtre de l'Odéon (then being used as a hospital) leading some to believe that the Prussians were aiming at hospitals.
 Moltke, in response to a complaint on this matter from Trochu, responded that he hoped to soon move the artillery closer so that his gunners could better identify the Red Cross flags.

-About 400 perished or were wounded by the bombardment, which "had little effect on the spirit of resistance in Paris."
-Delescluze declared, "The Frenchmen of 1870 are the sons of those Gauls for whom battles were holidays."
-In actuality, the level of destruction fell short of what the Prussians had expected.
+About 400 perished or were wounded by the bombardment, which "had little effect on the spirit of resistance in Paris".
+Delescluze declared, "The Frenchmen of 1870 are the sons of those Gauls for whom battles were holidays".
+The destruction fell short of what the Prussians had expected.
 The shells often caused little damage to the buildings they struck, and many fell in open spaces away from people.
 An English observer, Edwin Child, wrote that he "Became more and more convinced of the impossibility of effectually bombarding Paris, the houses being built of such solid blocks of stone that they could only be destroyed piecemeal.
-One bomb simply displaces one stone, in spite of their enormous weight..."
+One bomb simply displaces one stone, in spite of their enormous weight....".